 Judging is based solely on the evidence submitted with the application form (no visits will be made by judges) – therefore enclose as much evidence as possible (e.g. quality coloured photographs are essential and drawings, especially showing ‘before and after’ if possible and other materials and upload onto system, where building work has taken place, please enclose architect’s plans.

-DEADLINE FOR APPLICATION SUBMISSIONS VIA WEBSITE OR BY POST IS Thursday 28th FEBRUARY 2019
+DEADLINE FOR APPLICATION SUBMISSIONS VIA WEBSITE, OR BY POST IS THURSDAY 31st MARCH 2022.

 Please note that the DAC Office will accept all applications as they arrive, it will be for the nominee submitting the application to ensure the application is detailed and all documents are made available before the deadline date.
 The DAC Office will not contact any persons/parish seeking additional information.